-While pending transactions are processed, you will see them in your available balance but not your current balance.
+While pending charges are processed, you will see them in your available credit or balance but not your current balance.
 During this time, your current balance and available balance will be different.
 Once all your pending transactions go through, your current and available balances should be identical again until the next debit or credit transaction.

 How To Check Your Available and Current Balances

 For the most part, every major bank and financial institution offers free mobile banking services where account owners can check their available and current balances.
 Simply go to your bank’s site online and log into your account to view these two balances.
 From there, you can go to your account history and search through your most recent transactions.
 Purchases and transactions from the past few days are most likely reflected in your available balance, but perhaps not on your current balance just yet.

 To make things easier, banks usually put your available balance in a prominent place, so you are able to view the total amount you have to spend right when you log into your account.
 Once you know exactly how much money you have available, you can pay bills and make other purchases without worrying about overdrawing.

 Can I Use My Current Balance vs. Available Balance?

 Research by Barclays shows that 83% of people don’t always keep track of how much cash goes in or out of their account.1 A personal finance tip for keeping a tight budget is to check your available balance or available credit before you spend money.

 Never assume your current balance is the same as your available balance/available credit.
 You may have a debit or credit transaction in progress that is not yet reflected in your available credit or balance.
 If you spend money based solely on what you see in your current balance, you run the risk of pending transactions, causing you to overspend.